 Bolt overload is a result of the applied force being sufficiently high, causing the bolt to fail due to overload, which is a direct result of the axial force being applied acting upon the bolted joint, which then causes the bolt to fracture in the threaded area.

 Bolts are typically made from high-strength steels, which when fully tightened, exert high clamp force onto the joint.
 The area directly under the bolt head or nut face sustains the high bearing stress.

 If a maximum stress limit for the joint material is exceeded, then deformation occurs over a period of time, which leads to the extension being lost in the bolt, resulting in the clamp force subsequently being reduced.

 Bolts transfer force between the connected members, one of the ways bolts transfer force is called bearing.

 The bearing method assumes that bolts contact the side of a hole and there is a compressive force between the bolt and the side of the hole.
 The magnitude of this compressive force is limited by the strength of the material to handle the force.

 As we’ve learned the reliability and safety of bolted connections are paramount.
-There are several ways to help prevent the failure of bolts and bolted joints, such as choosing the correct tools, including HTL’s range of Hydraulic Torque Wrenches, or Hydraulic Bolt Tensioners.
+Taking into account the causes of Bolt and Bolted Joint Failures there several ways to help prevent the failure of bolts and bolted joints, such as choosing the correct tools, including HTL’s range of Hydraulic Torque Wrenches, or Hydraulic Bolt Tensioners.